National Network for Children presented the tenth edition of the monitoring report “What is the Average Government Score for Childcare?”

 The 2021 edition also contains an overview of what has been achieved in children’s policies over the last 10 years, highlighting the main problem areas and successes for the decade.
 The results of the evaluations over the years show that there is still a lack of a comprehensive vision for the well-being of children in Bulgaria.
 Moreover, the last four years have seen a deterioration in all areas affecting children’s policies and a serious withdrawal from the commitments made to guarantee their rights.

-Read the full report here (BG)
+Read the full report here (EN)